 “Water is included in the rental price of this apartment, but all other utilities are paid separately.”

 A service such a water, electricity, gas, garbage pick-up, etc.

 Home owners must pay all of these themselves.

 Renters, however, may have to pay all, some, or none, depending on the landlord.

 Technically, moving to any new home is relocating…and relocating is moving, but they are used differently.

 b) We’re relocating next month!

-Note that it is perfectly fine to use “moving” for large distances: “I’m moving to Russia next month!
+Note that it is perfectly fine to use “moving” for any type of move, even large distances: “I’m moving to Russia next month!
 I got a job teaching in Moscow!”